Ashraf786alam/Mind-Game/README.md

 iv.
 User can set the deadline(10sec,20sec,30sec...), range of two numbers(20-40,50-100,100-200...), and the operation(Add,Sub,Multiply...).

 v.
-On every right answer user get 1 mark and also 1 mark is deducted on the wrong answer.
+On every right answer user get 1 mark and also 1 mark is deducted on every wrong answer.

 vi.
 Marks of the user stored in the Database.